Skip to content

 Teach that ALL lies are sin (even 'little' ones)

-Culture says: "White lies are harmless."
-Scripture says: God detests lying lips (Proverbs 12:22).
-Teach: "There's no such thing as a "little" lie.
-All dishonesty = sin.
-Luke 16:10—unfaithful in little = unfaithful in much."
-Integrity = consistency.
+Culture says 'white lies are harmless.'
+Scripture says God detests lying lips (Proverbs 12:22).
+Teach: 'There's no such thing as a little lie.
+All dishonesty is sin.
+Luke 16:10: unfaithful in little means unfaithful in much.'
+Integrity is consistency.

 Address lying with BOTH consequences and grace

-Lying = sin requiring consequence (loss of trust, privilege, etc.).
+Lying is sin requiring a consequence (loss of trust, privilege, etc.).
 BUT also offer GRACE.
-"You lied, and that breaks trust.
+'You lied, and that breaks trust.
 Here's the consequence.
 BUT I forgive you.
-Let's rebuild trust together."
-Consequences + grace = biblical discipline.
+Let's rebuild trust together.'
+Consequences plus grace equals biblical discipline.

 Teach them to speak truth EVEN when costly

-Integrity = doing right when it HURTS.
-Discuss: "What if telling the truth means you fail a test?
+Integrity is doing right when it HURTS.
+Discuss: 'What if telling the truth means you fail a test?
 Lose a friend?
 Get in trouble?
 STILL choose honesty.
-God honors obedience even when it costs."
-Courage = honesty when it's HARD.
+God honors obedience even when it costs.'
+Courage is honesty when it's HARD.

 ⚖️Integrity vs. Dishonesty: What's at Stake?